tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 Garbage collector
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-A **garbage collection** fiber is running in the background on the master storages of each replica set.
+A Tarantool **garbage collector** fiber is running in the background on the master storages of each replica set.
 It starts deleting the contents of the bucket in the GARBAGE state part by part.
 Once the bucket is empty, its record is deleted from the ``_bucket`` system space.